-Opioid addiction often starts with a scenario like the one above.
+Opioid addiction often starts with a scenario like just like that.

 How Prescription Painkillers Lead to Addiction